Synamedia: Products

-The Synamedia Video Network portfolio includes Digital Content Manager (DCM) which transitions distribution architectures to an IP-based virtualized video processing environment.
+The Synamedia Video Network portfolio includes a virtual Digital Content Manager (DCM) which transitions distribution architectures to an IP-based virtualized video processing environment.
 In May 2020, Synamedia launched a ATSC 3.0 Receiver which can function as both an RF and IP receiver.
 The receiver is in use today with Fox Television Stations in Orlando, FL.
+Synamedia acquired Quortex in 2022 adding Quortex Play for just-in-time streaming at scale to the Video Network portfolio.
+In April 2023, Synamedia released Quortex Link for video distribution.
+Both are pay-as-you-use, self-service, multi-tenant SaaS platforms.

-In October 2019, Discovery began using the DCM platform.
-The Synamedia virtualized DCM with Smart Rate Control and Automation provides bandwidth distribution, storage capabilities and High Definition viewing experiences for live and time-shifted ABR streaming.
+In October 2019, Discovery began using the virtual DCM platform.
+The Synamedia virtual DCM with Smart Rate Control and Automation provides bandwidth distribution, storage capabilities and High Definition viewing experiences for live and time-shifted ABR streaming.
 The Synamedia Video Network Service Manager is a micro-services-based platform that helps operators and video producers quickly update their programming line-ups and bundled offers.
 The Converged Headend is designed to help pay-TV providers transition to software-based services, and can be deployed on premise, in the cloud, or in a hybrid environment.

 In April 2021, Synamedia released Clarissa, which analyzes critical behavioral and consumption insights for pay-TV and OTT services.
-Synamedia Iris, an addressable advertising for broadcast, IP, OTT and Hybrid, was announced in August 2020.
+Synamedia Iris, an addressable advertising for broadcast, IP, OTT and hybrid, was announced in August 2020.
+In May 2022, Vodafone Deutschland went live with Clarissa and Synamedia Iris to support its GigaTV service.

 Synamedia, in partnership with Sky, has developed a personalized ad targeting platform, AdSmart, which serves TV advertisements to households based on their profiles.